brendangibson/fabric/README.md

 1. Take a picture of the fabric.
 Put that image in `public/assets`.
 Build an deploy
 2. `INSERT INTO colours (id, name) VALUES (uuid(), 'New Colour Name');`
 3. `INSERT INTO styles (id, name) VALUES (UUID(), 'New Style Name');`
-4. `INSERT INTO stylesColours (id, colourId, styleId, swatchUrl) VALUES (uuid(), 'New Colour Id', 'New Style ID', 'https://sienandco.space/assets/newimage.jpg')`
+4. `INSERT INTO stylesColours (id, colourId, styleId, swatchUrl, sku) VALUES (uuid(), 'New Colour Id', 'New Style ID', 'https://sienandco.space/assets/newimage.jpg', 'AAABBBFAB)`